corneil/qdox-test/README.md

 # qdox-test

-This project servers as an illustration of a bug in Qdox 2.0-M3
+This project serves as an illustration of a bug in Qdox 2.0-M3